LordAmit/Brightness/README.md

 Please test v2.3.
 Reporting bugs is appreciated.

-## Can I have just brightness sliders - For Four displays?
+## Can I have just brightness sliders - For Controlling Four displays at the same time?

 We got you covered!
 Try version 1.2.8/simpler version of Brightness Controller.
 ![](img/brightness-controller-1.png)